A case study from Port of Call

 So, when I’d had a chance to calm down, I phoned Port of Call and talked to them about Jack’s problems.
 They asked me if I’d ever considered an intervention.
 Jacks two elder sisters had never been in trouble at all, so I had no other experience of dealing with a drug dependent child other than what I’d learnt those last six months.
 So I agreed to it.
 We’d all rally together as a family to help Jack come through his problems.

-Port of Call put us in touch with a team of professionals who would run our intervention.
+Port of Call put us in touch with a team of professionals who would run our intervention, and consequently, help us to find a rehab facility.
 They advised us to get an intervention team together, arrange a suitable venue where Jack would feel comfortable, and talked us through a treatment plan.
 So myself, Jack’s two sisters, Gemma (his girlfriend) and grandma would all be involved, with the help of our counsellor.

 Unbeknown to Jack, that weekend’s visit to see his gran was when we’d make the intervention.
 When he saw us all there, with the counsellor, he tried to bolt.
 But we managed to persuade him to stay.
 We’d all written notes, so while Jack sat fidgeting on the sofa, we each took our turn telling him how his actions had affected us each personally, our hopes for him after treatment, and the consequences if he refused to get clean.
 Mine read: ‘I’m at my wits end.
 I hope to have my son back.
 If he won’t get help I’ll have to reluctantly ask him to live elsewhere.’